DodoGames7/Dodo-Bot/README.md

 if you're using glitch, replit:

-when cloning the bot code from this repo, add a variable named `TOKEN` to .env file, you can also change the custom prefix in the main bot file, in fact you're free to change anything in the bot code as long as you know what are you doing
+when cloning the bot code from this repo, add a variable named `TOKEN` to .env file, you can also change the custom prefix in the variables file, in fact you're free to change anything in the bot code as long as you know what are you doing

 if you're using railway: